 Misa – Have signed no-animal-testing statements.
 Products are vegan, see correspondence.

-No Miss – one of the traditionally well-known brands that make all-vegan polish and treatments available at some vegan online stores.
+No Miss – one of the traditionally well-known brands that make all-vegan polish and treatments available at some vegan online stores, natural food stores, etc.

 Nubar – Have signed no-animal-testing statements.
 Products are vegan and promoted as such on their website.
 See ingredients list for nail polishes here.